woolandsilkco/woolandsilkco.github.io/_posts/2018-01-24-newsletter-february-1st-2018.md

 - We are being Renovated !!

 - From Feb 1st - Feb 12th we will be under renovations for our unit ceiling.
 The store will remain open during this construction but our space will be limited.
-Because of this we will have to cancel Sit & Knits on Feb 3, 7 & 10.
+<strong>Because of this we will have to cancel Sit & Knits on Feb 3, 7 & 10.</strong>

 <strong>Store Hours will be:
 Mon-Fri 10am-5pm & Sat 10am-4pm</strong>